CrowdHailer/raxx_kit/guides/why-raxx.md

 ## Semantics

+### SINCE RAXX 0.12.0 STREAMING INTERACTIONS ARE ALSO SUPPORTED.

 HTTP is a stateless request/response protocol.
 All the information required to generate a response is contained within the request.